 With degrees in interdisciplinary social science (PhD.) and forestry (MSc.), Melanie McDermott has over 20 years’ experience in the U.S., Asia, Southern Africa, and the Caribbean in academic and applied research and consulting.
 Major topics of this work include community forestry, coastal resilience, and the impact of climate change mitigation policy on social equity.
 Prior to coming to TCNJ, she served at Rutgers University in various capacities, including as research faculty, lecturer, and Associate Director of the Climate and Society Initiative.
 At the Sustainability Institute, she is leading a collaborative effort to develop a vision, goals, and indicators for sustainability for New Jersey at the state level that will be promulgated in an annually updated report.
 It will further serve as a basis for creating the Gold level for certification for Sustainable Jersey.
 She can be reached at 609-771-2836, or by email at firstname.lastname@example.org.

-Samantha manages the Sustainable Jersey certification program, and is the primary point of contact for New Jersey municipalities participating in the Sustainable Jersey program.
-She provides program and technical assistance for municipalities and outside organizations about the program and certification process, and helps maintain the Sustainable Jersey website and contact databases.
-She also supports a variety of task forces.
-Samantha holds a B.S. in Meteorology from Millersville University, and a M.A. in Political Science from Colorado State University, and brings both a science and policy background to the Sustainable Jersey team, along with experience working in local government.
-Samantha is also a Senior Fellow of the Environmental Leadership Program and a junior board member of the inaugural YWCA NEXTGen Board.
-Samantha can be reached at 609-771-2938 or by email at email@example.com.
+Samantha manages the core operations of Sustainable Jersey, including the municipal and school certification programs, the grants program, the support center, and website.
+She serves as the primary point of contact for New Jersey municipalities participating in Sustainable Jersey as they work toward certification.
+She also serves as staff support to the Waste Management Task Force.
+Samantha holds a B.S. in Meteorology from Millersville University, a M.A. in Political Science from Colorado State University, and interned with the City of Fort Collins, Colorado, Environmental Services Department.
+Samantha is also a Senior Fellow of the Environmental Leadership Program, co-president of the YWCA Princeton NEXT GEN Board, as well as chair of the YWCA Princeton NEXT GEN Board's Nomination Committee.
+Samantha can be reached at 609-771-2855 or by email at email@example.com.